dkd/indoctrinatr-tools/README.md

 ## Feedback

 What you think of Indoctrinatr and Indoctrinatr Tools?
-Drop us a [line](opensource@dkd.de) and tell us how you use Indoctrinatr.
+Drop us a line (<opensource@dkd.de>) and tell us how you use Indoctrinatr.
 You can also open a [GitHub Issue](https://github.com/dkd/indoctrinatr-tools/issues) if you experience any problems.

 ## Contributing